Linear-time Minimum Bayes Risk Decoding with Reference Aggregation: Reference Aggregation

 \subsection{Partial Aggregation}

 To better understand the loss of accuracy incurred by aggregation, we experiment with partial aggregation, where we vary the number of references that are combined into an average.
-Given a number~$s$ of effective references that should be used for utility estimation, we partition the set of references into~$s$ subsets and create an aggregate reference for each subset.
+Given $m$ references and a desired number of references ~$s$ that should effectively be used for pairwise utility estimation, we partition the set of references into~$s$ subsets and create an aggregate reference for each subset.
 Appendix~\ref{appendix:partial-aggregation} presents a formal description of partial aggregation.